static-generator/gonzalez21/README.md

 **Look Back**
 > It tells the story of Ayumu Fujino, a young manga artist who, driven by rivalry and friendship with a reclusive classmate, strives to improve her craft and finds purpose in creating art.

+---

+*Thank you for reading about my interests!
+Once again, this is Elisha Gutierrez Moreno, or the CN 21 of 9 - Gonzalez.*